apache/flink/docs/apis/streaming_guide.md

 ### Co operators

-Co operators allow the users to jointly transform two `DataStream`s of different types providing a simple way to jointly manipulate streams with a shared state.
-It is designed to support joint stream transformations where union is not appropriate due to different data types or in case the user needs explicit tracking of the origin of individual elements.
+Co operators allow the users to jointly transform two `DataStream`s of different types, providing a simple way to jointly manipulate streams with a shared state.
+It is designed to support joint stream transformations where union is not appropriate due to different data types, or in case the user needs explicit tracking of the origin of individual elements.
 Co operators can be applied to `ConnectedDataStream`s which represent two `DataStream`s of possibly different types.
 A `ConnectedDataStream` can be created by calling the `connect(otherDataStream)` method of a `DataStream`.

 #### Map on ConnectedDataStream